oracle-cne/ocne/doc/experimental/phase1/oauth2-proxy.md

 #### create the cookie secret
 The cookie secret is a binary 32 byte value that must be base64-URL encoded, then that output needs to be base64 encoded again.
 ```
 COOKIE_SECRET=$(openssl rand  32  | base64 | tr '/+' '_-' | tr -d '=' | base64)
 ```

 ### create and apply the secret YAML file
-Create a secret YAML file, name oauth2-proxy.yaml, with the values from the first 3 steps (replace the <...> sections with real values).
+Create the secret YAML file.
 ```
 envsubst > ./oauth2-secret.yaml - <<EOF
 apiVersion: v1